yegor256/blog/_drafts/_raii.md

 We must release the permit before we throw the exception.

-However, there is another problem shows up: code duplication.
+However, there is another problem that shows up: code duplication.
 We release the permit in two places.
-If we add more `throw` instructions, we will have to add more `sem.release()` calls.
+If we add more `throw` instructions we will also have to add more `sem.release()` calls.

-A very elegant solution was introduced in C++ and called RAII.
+A very elegant solution was introduced in C++ and is called RAII.
 This is how it would look in Java:

 {% highlight java %}